Boiga dendrophila: Behavior

 Mostly nocturnal, B. dendrophila is a potentially aggressive snake.
 Even captive bred specimens can be nervous and may strike repeatedly.
 Although many specimens will calm down and allow handling, it is normally easily stressed and may refuse food for extended periods of time if disturbed.
-Handling, of course, should involve safety precautions for the handler, due to the snake's nervous nature and the fact that a bite can cause pain and injury.

 Geographic range

-B. dendrophila is found in Cambodia, Indonesia (Bangka, Belitung, Borneo, Java, Riau Archipelago, Sulawesi, Sumatra), Malaysia, Myanmar, the Philippines, Singapore, Thailand, and Vietnam.
+B. dendrophila is present across Southeast Asia and Indochina, found in Cambodia, Indonesia (Bangka, Belitung, Borneo, Java, the Riau Archipelago, Sulawesi, Sumatra), Brunei, Malaysia, Myanmar, the Philippines, Singapore, Thailand, and Vietnam.

 Subspecies

 Including the nominotypical subspecies, nine subspecies are recognized as being valid.

 Nota bene: A trinomial authority in parentheses indicates that the subspecies was originally described in a genus other than Boiga.